einGlasRotwein/cmonCorr/README.md

 # cmonCorr

 Create correlations of a specified size by reshuffling a vector to (not) match another one.
 Can be used for visualisation and comparison of correlations and exploration of their properties.
+Based on linear correlations (pearson).

 # Installation